atsign-foundation/at_protocol/decisions/2023-01-pkam-per-app-and-device.md

   - apps to request that their app+device be approved and have their APKAM public key stored on the atServer
   - requests to be approved or denied by another existing app with the appropriate authority
-- Encryption private keys are made available to the new app by encrypting with their APKAM public key
+- Encryption private keys are made available to the new app by encrypting with their APKAM public key or a new AES key if the APKAM private key is in a secure element(e.g sim card)
 - 'Self' encryption keys are made available to the new app; these are encrypted with the encryption public keys corresponding with the above-mentioned encryption private keys
 - There must be a way to cease use of old encryption keypairs in favour of newer ones